byexamples/byexample/docs/index.md

 You can select which languages to run, over which files, how to display the differences and much more.

-The [how to usage](usage.md) document goes through almost all the flags that ``byexample`` program has, full of examples of course.
+The [usage](usage.md) document goes through almost all the flags that ``byexample`` program has, full of examples of course.

 ## What an example looks like?